machoo-l/machoo-l.github.io/content/posts/10 social media and self-reflection.md

 categories: []
 ---

-*Stat Crux dum volvitur orbis* (The Cross is steady while the world turns).

 Modern culture evolves rapidly, adding and removing new terms and conditions you must comply with.
 There is always a new fad to see and